thomascrha/BatteryMonitor/README.md

 BatteryMonitor is(will) be the swiss army knife of battery tasks for GameBoyZero.

-Firtly Thank You to @HoolyHoo and @Camble - without there inperasiton and code I would be nowhere.
+Firstly Thank You to @HoolyHoo and @Camble - without there inspiration and code I would be nowhere.
 Please Check out there Repo's

 https://github.com/HoolyHoo/gbzbatterymonitor